gardener/gardener/docs/development/local_setup.md

 In case you have to create a new release or a new hotfix of the Gardener you have to push the resulting Docker image into a Docker registry.
 Currently, we are using the Google Container Registry (this could change in the future).
 Please follow the official [installation instructions from Google](https://cloud.google.com/sdk/downloads).

+## [Optional] Installing `vagrant`

+In case you want to run the `gardner-vagrant-provider` and test the creation of Shoot clusters on your machine you have to [install](https://www.vagrantup.com/downloads.html) Vagrant.

 ## Local Gardener setup

 This setup is only meant to be used for developing purposes, which means that only the control plane of the Gardener cluster is running on your machine.